nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Steps to take:
-1. Input `tag delete t/Test2` in the Command box.
+1. Input `tag delete t/Test2` in the Command box and press `Enter` on your keyboard.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**